-(n) Trade and other receivables
+(o) Trade and other receivables

-Trade and other receivables are initially recognised at fair value and thereafter stated at amortised cost less allowance for impairment of bad and doubtful debts (see note 1(I)(i)), except where the receivables are interest-free loans made to related parties without any fixed repayment terms or the effect of discounting would be immaterial.
-In such cases, the receivables are stated at cost less impairment losses for bad and doubtful debts.
+Trade and other receivables are initially recognised at fair value and thereafter stated at amortised cost less allowance for impairment of doubtful debts (see note 1(m)), except where the receivables are interest-free loans made to related parties without any fixed repayment terms or the effect of discounting would be immaterial.
+In such cases, the receivables are stated at cost less impairment of doubtful debts.

-(o) Interest-bearing borrowings
+(p) Interest-bearing borrowings

 Interest-bearing borrowings are recognised initially at fair value less attributable transaction costs.
-Subsequent to initial recognition, interest-bearing borrowings are stated at amortised cost with any difference between the amount initially recognised and redemption value being recognised in profit or loss over the period of the borrowings, together with any interest and fees payable using, the effective interest method.
+Subsequent to initial recognition, interest-bearing borrowings are stated at amortised cost with any difference between the amount initially recognised and redemption value being recognised in profit or loss over the period of the borrowings, together with any interest and fees payable, using the effective interest method.

-(p) Trade and other payables
+(q) Trade and other payables